 We have more from the Southwest:

-• Trey Alexander, who is on a two-way contract with the Pelicans, has been named the G League’s Player of the Week, the NBA announced on Tuesday (Twitter link).
+- Trey Alexander, who is on a two-way contract with the Pelicans, is the G League’s latest Player of the Week, the NBA announced on Tuesday (Twitter link).
 The second-year guard has only made five NBA appearances this season, but he had a huge week for the Birmingham Squadron, putting up 36.7 PPG and 10.0 APG in leading the team to a 3-0 record.

-• The Mavericks have been involved in a league-high 42 “clutch” games this season, defined as when the game is within five points in the final five minutes.
+- The Mavericks have been involved in a league-high 42 “clutch” games this season, defined as a game in which the score is within five points in the final five minutes.
 However, they have gone just 15-27 in those contests, and have particularly struggled on the offensive end.
 Head coach Jason Kidd is confident Kyrie Irving will help Dallas improve its record in clutch games when he returns to action in 2026/27, per Christian Clark of The Athletic.
 “The offensive end of the ball, it will help in all categories,” Kidd said.
 “Shooting.
 Scoring.
 And the biggest (thing) is, you have a closer.
 A born closer.”